thilomueller/mqt-yaqs/UPGRADING.md

 ## [Unreleased]

-### End of support for x86 macOS systems

-Starting with this release, we can no longer guarantee support for x86 macOS systems.
-This comes as a result of GitHub removing the `macos-13` runners from their infrastructure. x86 macOS systems are no longer tested in our CI and we can no longer guarantee that MQT YAQS installs and runs correctly on them.

 ### End of support for Python 3.9

 Starting with this release, MQT YAQS no longer supports Python 3.9.